 A powerful tool

-Writing serves as a powerful tool for introspection and reflection, giving a deeper insights into personal experiences and their broader implications.
-By capturing your thoughts and feelings on paper, you can engage in a process of cognitive restructuring, allowing you greater clarity, and new perspectives.
+Writing serves us as a powerful tool for introspection and reflection.
+It gives a deeper insights into personal experiences and their broader implications.
+By capturing your thoughts and feelings on paper, you can engage in a process of cognitive restructuring.
+I call this ‘redrawing your maps.
+It allows you greater clarity, and new perspectives.

 If your thinking gets stuck, writing helps you think, so stop the struggle and pick up a pen.